dmsilverstone/GettingAndCleaningDataProject/CodeBook.md

 * `activity_labels.txt`
 * `features.txt`

 Note that, while not required explicitly, the source data files `README.txt` and `features_info.txt` also contain information that will be useful to the reader.
-Files within the `\/Inertial Signals\/` subfolders are not required.
+Files within the `\Inertial Signals\` subfolders are not required.

-##Transformations
+## Transformations
 To construct the final dataset, the following transformations were made on the raw data

 1. Combine files: